pdelancy/healthy-challenge/README.md

 To accomplish this, I convert a list of words into a graph, and I then implement a breadth first search of the graph to traverse from the starting word to the end word.
-Throughout, I keep track of the cost of each path, and if the current path exceeds the cost of a previously found completed path, curtail the pursuit of the current path.
+Throughout, I keep track of the cost of each path, and if the current path exceeds the cost of a previously completed path, I curtail the pursuit of the current path.

 To use this application, simply clone the repo and open the html file in your preferred web browser.